Understanding Information Flow in Real Hardware with GLIFT

-With the end of Dennard Scaling, computer system developers are integrating more application specific functionality in silicon than ever before.
-At the same time, the integration of general purpose CPUs in all manner of critical systems from automotive control, to medical devices, to avionics, and of course all manners of finance continues to grow.
-System developers need new methods to help them understand the security properties of their designs, but these properties are a function of both the hardware and the software working together.
-Since 2006 our team has been examining these issues.
-The result of this extended research effort has resulted in GLIFT: this first method for analyzing, statically verifying, and dynamically managing the information-flow behavior of mixed hardware/software systems.
+System developers need new methods to help them understand the security of their designs, but these properties are a function of both the hardware and the software working together.
+As demonstrated by Spectre, Meltdown, and ZombieLoad hardware and software can interact is some subtle, surprising, and hard to predict ways.
+Since 2006 our team has been developing ways of analyzing, detecting, and preventing security issues at the hardware/software interface.
+One result of this extended research effort has Gate-Level Information Flow Tracking (GLIFT): the first method for analyzing, statically verifying, and dynamically managing the information-flow behavior of mixed hardware/software systems.
 The big advantages of this approach include:

-- We can prove the absence of these undesired flows of information in a way that other assurance methods that reply on penetration testing and adherence to specific software design practices will simply never be able to achieve.
+We can prove the absence of vulnerabilities — this could never be achieved with testing alone.
 This can be either done dynamically (by adding extra enforcement logic) or statically which, as long as the design is sound, requires no extra GLIFT hardware to be inserted into the production design.

 Mohit Tiwari, Hassan Wassel, Bita Mazloom, Shashidhar Mysore, Frederic Chong, and Timothy Sherwood.
 Complete Information Flow Tracking from the Gates Up Proceedings of the 14th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), March 2009.
 Washington, DC

-This paper is the first publication of our GLIFT ideas which formalizes the idea of hardware-level information flow tracking.
+This paper is the first publication of our GLIFT ideas and formalizes the idea of hardware-level information flow tracking.
 We show how, given a circuit, you can generate a new circuit that describes how information flows through the original circuit.
 The method can be done either exactly (which requires walking through the truth table) or with a one-sided error (which is compositional and sound -- if we say there is no flow, then there is no flow, but false positives are possible).
 We propose to generate information tracking logic which can either be built in along with the design, or can be used simply for testing purposes.
 If the logic is included with the final design (to assist in run-time information flow tracking) rather than just for testing, the overhead is significant (around 1.7x) a number in later papers we are able to bring down to only 2%.
-We demonstrate this technique on a very restricted and generally horrible little processor (with predication but no general purpose branching).
+We demonstrate this technique on a very restricted and generally horrible little processor (for example, to avoid “taint explosion” it only support predication, no general purpose branching is allowed).
 However, this is the first paper to show that timing and storage channels can be unified at the gate level and really set in place the information flow analysis that is the basis for all our future work.

 Mohit Tiwari, Xun Li, Hassan M G Wassel, Frederic T Chong, and Timothy Sherwood.
 Execution Leases: A Hardware-Supported Mechanism for Enforcing Strong Non-Interference , Proceedings of the International Symposium on Microarchitecture (Micro), December 2009.
 New York, NY

 Here we propose a much better way of designing microprocessors with explicit instructions to help the software manage the information flow of the underlying machine.
 The instructions implement an idea called "execution leases" through which regions of execution (in both space and time) can be tightly quarantined and their side effects to be tightly bounded.
+These leases establish an abstraction for containing information which can have many different uses including compartmentalizing secrets (like cryptographic operations) or ensuring integrity of critical software components (like a real-time scheduler).
 This both a) makes the complete information-flow properties of the machine fully explicit and available to the programmer and b) allows those properties (including properties as strict as non-interference) to be verified all the way down to the gate-level implementation the design.
 We demonstrate the effectiveness of the resulting design by building a synthesizable prototype of the machine and hand writing software to run on top of it.
 This is the first paper to show an architecture mechanism that can support policies as strict as non-interference and the first general purpose programmable system to be shown secure with GLIFT.